stevenosse/flutter_kit/README.md

 See the [auto_route documentation](https://pub.dev/packages/auto_route) for more information.

 ## 🧱 State Management
-This kit uses [BLoC](https://pub.dev/packages/flutter_bloc) for state management.
+This kit uses plain change notifiers for state management.
-See the [BLoC documentation](https://bloclibrary.dev/#/gettingstarted) for more information.

-An example of a BLoC can be found in the `src/features/home_screen/logic` folder.
+An example of a change notifier can be found in the `src/features/login/logic` folder.

 ## 🗼 Extensions
 This kit comes with a few extensions on the `BuildContext` and `Iterable` classes.
 See the `src/shared/extensions` folder for more information.